fintraffic-efti/fi-efti-gate-poc/README.md

 An objective is to an implement efti gate main features using the best available tools for rapid and agile development.

-:exclamation: This is not intended for production use.
+:exclamation: This is not intended for production use and this is not an official reference implementation.

 ## Modules